 Sundays and Holidays, 4:30 p.m. - 7 p.m.

 Winter – From November 1 - March 31, by appointment

 It is particularly important because it included one of the few baptisteries in Tuscany, which over time has left us only stone columns.
-It includes exhibits from the surrounding arecheological sites such as Etruscan urns and the so called “pagan idol” dating from the 2nd century.
-The museum also features a number of paintings including “Virgin Mary with Child and Saints Giovanni Battista and Girolamo della Marca” by the Master of Signa and the canvas “Saints Sebastiano, Girolamo and Rocco” by Pollaiolo’s workshops.
+It includes exhibits from the surrounding archeological sites such as Etruscan urns and the so-called "pagan idol" dating from the 2nd century.
+The museum also features a number of paintings including "Virgin Mary with Child and Saints Giovanni Battista and Girolamo della Marca" by the Master of Signa and the canvas "Saints Sebastiano, Girolamo and Rocco" by Pollaiolo's workshops.

 8. Contemporary Sculpture Parks

-There are actually a few in Chianti, perhpas the most noted is the one located closed to Castlenuovo Berardenga.
-These two outdoor exhibitions include lovely examples of local and international contemporary artists in a natural and intriguing setting.
+Located close to Castelnuovo Berardenga this outdoor exhibitions include lovely examples of local and international contemporary artists in a natural and intriguing setting.

-Where – Piazza del Comune, Castellina in Chianti
+Where – Piazza del Comune, Castellina in Chianti, (SI)

 Spring/Fall – April and May / September and October

 Every day from 10 a.m. to 6 p.m.

 Every day from 11 a.m. to 7 p.m.